Understanding Life Insurance

 Is vaping classed as smoking when it comes to life insurance?

-If you’re in any doubt, it’s always worth checking with the insurance provider first.
+If you are in any doubt, it’s always worth checking with the insurance provider first.

-Most insurance companies will class anyone who has consumed tobacco or nicotine in the last 12 months as a smoker.
+Most insurance companies will class anyone who has used tobacco, nicotine, nicotine replacement products or electronic cigarettes / vapes in the last 12 months as a smoker.
 So, whether you smoke two packs a day or have the occasional cigarette on a night out, you will still be seen as a smoker.

-You should not have used any tobacco or nicotine products for 12 months to be considered a non-smoker.
-This includes tobacco, vaping and even nicotine patches.
+You should not have used tobacco, nicotine, nicotine replacement products or electronic cigarettes / vapes in the last 12 months to be considered a non-smoker.

 The definition of what is considered a smoker for life insurance depends on the insurer.
 If you were a smoker in the past but quit, it is worth speaking with the insurer about this before taking out a policy.
 Life insurance for ex-smokers may cost a little more than it does for someone who never smoked.
 But over time the premiums might go down.